 Interesting Story from Oregon where they recently received almost $73,000 to develop a meta-search tool.
 The money was part of more than $163 million in grants doled out by the federal Institute of Museum and Library Services to state library agencies.
 The Oregon State Library received about $2.2 million, which was divided among various Oregon library project proposals, including OSUs.Most of the grant money will go toward hiring a software developer.

 Over at Strange Horizons, James Schellenberg ponders the question, "If there are too many books, then why is it so hard to find a worthwhile one to read?"
 Considering the various strategies we employ in winnowing out, from the vast array of options available, the next book to read or the next movie to see, Schellenberg suggests that a sequel to a known work can offer a shortcut for the chooser.
-But of course even the realm of sequels is loaded with too many options and variations ... so Schellenberg proposes a taxonomy of sequels, remakes, and adaptations.
+But of course even the realm of sequels is loaded with too many options and variations ...

 Anonymous Patron writes "CNET News.com In today's gadget-jammed, sensory-overloaded culture, drawing and keeping a consumer's attention is more important than ever to businesses.
 "In the attention economy, the two scarce resources are time and people," he said.
 "How do you create value from this?""

 Welcome to the Benjamin Franklin web portal: a comprehensive, one-stop site that includes carefully curated educational resources, Franklin's own writings and proverbs, and tens of thousands of websites scattered throughout cyberspace.
 Befitting this founding father's leadership in establishing the country's first public library, this free site, in honor of his Tercentenary, is accessible to anyone with an internet onnection.